Living and working in a small town is more than just repeatedly running into your friends at the local grocery store.

 “It brightened my day to have this conversation with her,” she explains.
 “And this moment reminded me of how intertwined we all really are here.”

-Although it can get a bit annoying spending countless minutes making small talk in the supermarket, it is wonderful at times to run into people who you rarely get to see.
+Although it can get a bit annoying spending countless minutes making small talk in the supermarket, it is wonderful at times to run into people who you rarely get to see (or people you see all the time who just happen to brighten your day).

 “What I enjoy about living in a small town is that sometimes it takes me a few hours to go grocery shopping,” says river manager Mike Reeder.